Molagg92/AnasHouseCleaning/CapLog2.md

 `7:07` sweet jesus in heaven I cant belive I am actually making progress again.
 I forgot that home index also hada controller I should have updated!

+`7:54` after reading more about User authentication, i might go to bed and pick this up tommorrow morning